 To start with, we should point out that you DON'T have to build Gecko, or B2G, to contribute to Gaia.
 You just need to download the Gaia source code and have the ability to run and edit it in some way.

 There are several different ways to run Gaia:

 - Flash your phone with an updated Gaia build.

 - Launch Gaia inside our Firefox Mulet tool for running Gaia on the Desktop.

 You can find concise information on running it in these different ways on our Different ways to run Gaia page, along with links to more detailed information as required.
 In general these are ordered from most complex (but most realistic experience provided) to easiest (but least realistic).

-In this article we'll be concentrating on running Gaia inside desktop Firefox — for most changes you'll want to make to the Gaia codebase, this offers the quickest mechanism for testing updates, but obviously there are some features (such as testing device APIs or interaction with phone hardware) that will need a real device.
+In this article we'll be concentrating on running Gaia inside Firefox Mulet or in WebIDE — for most changes you'll want to make to the Gaia codebase, this offers the quickest mechanism for testing updates, but obviously there are some features (such as testing device APIs or interaction with phone hardware) that will need a real device.